microsoft/onnxscript/docs/tutorial/rewriter/rewrite_patterns.md

 ## Specifying attributes in the pattern

-This section demonstrates the use of the attribute values in pattern-based rewriting.
+This section demonstrates the use of attribute values in pattern-based rewriting.
 First, write a target pattern and replacement pattern in a similar way to the previous examples.
 The example pattern below will match successfully only against Dropout nodes with the attribute value `training_mode` set to `False`.